content of test_module.py import os.path def getssh(): # pseudo application code return os.path.join(os.path.expanduser("~admin"), '.ssh') def test_mytest(monkeypatch): def mockreturn(path): return '/abc' monkeypatch.setattr(os.path, 'expanduser', mockreturn) x = getssh() assert x == '/abc/.ssh'

 If no name is specified and target is a string it will be interpreted as a dotted import path with the last part being the attribute name.

-If raising is set to false, the attribute is allowed to not pre-exist.
+If raising is set to False, no exception will be raised if the attribute is missing.

-delete name from environment, raise KeyError it not exists.
+Delete name from the environment.
+Raise KeyError it does not exist.

 monkeypatch.setattr/delattr/delitem/delenv() all by default raise an Exception if the target does not exist.
 Pass raising=False if you want to skip this check.